Find flights

 Duncan Madden

-If you’re flying to or from the US, be it Anchorage or Wichita Falls, BA is usually a dependable choice.
-One of the old school aviation companies, its reputation was long built on a ‘you know what you’re going to get’ reliability.
+British Airways is usually a dependable choice if you’re flying to or from the US, be it Anchorage or Wichita Falls.
+One of the old school aviation companies, BA long built a reputation on ‘you know what you’re going to get’ reliability.
+The UK flagship carrier flies between more than 200 destinations in almost 80 countries from London Heathrow headquarters, with the North Atlantic representing approximately 32% of total capacity.

 Basics to know before you book

 If you’re flying within Europe, BA offers one of the best experiences you’ll find.
-I go into that in detail below, but its short-haul fleet is generally modern and well maintained, unbelievably well connected, and has some of the friendliest, most professional service.
+The short-haul fleet is composed of Airbus A319, A320 and A321 aircraft, including newer A320neo and A321neo models with updated cabins and improved fuel efficiency.
+BA is well connected and has friendly, professional service.
 That alone means it shines in comparison to many of its ultra-budget competitors.

 How fare classes work